Carve Out Savings This Halloween

 Costumes

-For the costumes that you must shop for, be sure to comparison shop online and look for coupons.
-Look at sites like Amazon and eBay to compare prices and find the best deals.
+For costumes that you must shop for, be sure to comparison shop online and look for coupons.
+Websites like Amazon and eBay often have lower prices than retail stores, so a little searching can help you snag big savings.

 Summary